-MORGANTOWN, W.Va. – It’s not every day that a sports legend like former Cincinnati Reds switch hitter Pete ‘Charlie Hustle’ Rose comes to town.
+MORGANTOWN, W.Va. – It’s not often that a sports legend like former Cincinnati Reds switch hitter Pete ‘Charlie Hustle’ Rose comes to town.
 The all-time MLB hits leader (4,256) visited Morgantown to attend the fourth-annual West Virginia Baseball Leadoff Dinner as a special guest speaker.

 Upon arrival, Rose bestowed some motivational advice to head coach Randy Mazey and his wide-eyed Mountaineers.